25 Facts About Mold Most People Do Not Know About

 Additionally, it is used in the fermentation process of certain wines, and the pharmaceutical industry uses certain forms of it to develop powerful antibiotics.

-Although mold on your bread is often identifiable by the greenish-black spores that darken the surface of a slice, it does not start out greenish-black.
 Instead, it starts out as whitish spores that spread throughout the bread.
 This initial stage of mold is difficult to detect as it blends in naturally with aging or stale bread.

 3. It impacts millions